Meet Ally Ewing

 LADIES PROFESSIONAL GOLF ASSOCIATION (LPGA)

-In her fifth year on the LPGA Tour, Ally Ewing knows that she belongs.
-As of November 1, 2020, she’s won more than $1.5 million and has played in more than 85 events.
-Supporters can visit LPGA.com to follow along as Ewing competes during the 2020 and 2021 seasons, or connect with her on Twitter and Instagram.
+In her sixth year on the LPGA Tour, Ally Ewing knows that she belongs.
+As of June 1, 2021, she’s won two LPGA events, won more than $2.2 million in prize earnings, and has played in more than 92 events.
+Supporters can visit LPGA.com to follow along as Ewing competes during the 2021 season, or connect with her on Twitter and Instagram.

 To learn a little more about Ewing, check out this video from the LPGA Takeaway: